 In 2007, Nike ACG launched the Air Max Goadome that uses a leather upper situated on top of the Air Max sole.
 This model became successful, especially in states of Baltimore and Washington.
 During the domination of the athletics and casual sneakers fusion compounded by the revival of retro sneakers in the market, Nike introduced the Sneakerboot Collection in 2013.
 This collection primarily focused on providing footwear that can withstand the adverse conditions in the city.

-Nike has opted to focus on the Sneakerboot category as the work boots category, which has been fully dominated by the giants, such as Timberland, Red Wing Shoe, and Palladium.
-Nike provided another avenue for sneaker fans who already outgrew the sneakers by offering an alternative to the traditional working boots.
+Nike has opted to focus on the Sneakerboot category as the work cleats category, which has been fully dominated by the giants, such as Timberland, Red Wing Shoe, and Palladium.
+Nike provided another avenue for sneaker fans who already outgrew the sneakers by offering an alternative to the traditional working cleats.
 Nike took advantage of its sportswear expertise and impressive archive.

 For the first time, Nike brought the SFB to the Nike Sportswear.
 Nike introduces the SFB 6” Leather under the Sneakerboot category.
 Featuring weather-resistant features with sneaker-like comfort and lightness.